BareBeaverBat/TruthIsUniversalInPhi3_5/README.md

   - smaller than

-For 'real world scenarios', I trained a set of directions on "unambiguous lie", "unambiguous truthful reply", and "ambiguous truthful reply", leaving "ambiguous lie" and "honest reply despite incentive to lie" as a test set.
+For 'real world scenarios', I trained a set of directions on "unambiguous lie", "unambiguous truthful reply", and "ambiguous truthful reply", leaving "ambiguous lie" and "honest reply despite incentive to lie" as test sets.

 Finally, I trained a set of truth directions on all of
-- affirmative and negated statements from "animal class", "element symbols", "facts", and "inventors"
+- affirmative and negated statements from "animal class", "facts", and "inventors"
 - "unambiguous lie", "unambiguous truthful reply", and "ambiguous truthful reply" from 'real world scenarios'
 - "common claim" from 'true false'
 - "smaller than" from 'relative comparison'